lcdm-uiuc/info490-sp16/orientation/syllabus.md

 This is a large, online course with only one instructor and one teaching assistant.
-Thus we require that students read the syllabus and search online forums before either emailing us directly or posting a new question in the moodle forums.
+Thus we require that students read the syllabus and search online forums before either emailing us directly or posting a new question in the Moodle forums.
 Failure to abide by this request may, at the sole discretion of the instructor, result in a loss of five points per **obvious** infraction.
 Please note that we are not trying to stifle questions (such as why is the FAA server down?).
 We simply need to